Tuccibros/Tuccibros/README.md

 - 👋 Hi, I’m @Tuccibros
 - 👀 I’m interested in game design and programming and photography and business and making grammar mistakes.
-- 🌱 I’m currently learning how to use Github.
-- 💞️ I’m looking to collaborate on not much right now outside of the team I'm already working with.
+- 💞️ I’m looking to collaborate on not much right now
-- 📫 Good luck

 <!---
 Tuccibros/Tuccibros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.